 Flavors and aromas in Middle Eastern food tend to be more intense and complex than in Western fare.
 These are some examples of spices commonly used in Middle Eastern cooking:

-• Cinnamon: As a warm and aromatic spice, cinnamon is frequently used in Middle Eastern desserts, rice dishes, and stews.
+- Cinnamon: Adds warmth and aroma, frequently enhancing Middle Eastern desserts, rice dishes, and stews.

-• Sumac: A sour and tart spice, sumac is frequently used in Middle Eastern salads, marinades, and spice blends.
+- Sumac: Adds a sour and tart flavor, making it a popular choice in Middle Eastern salads, marinades, and spice blends.

 Exploring the World of Spices